Wolfgang Zeidler

 Wolfgang Zeidler (2 September 1924 – 31 December 1987) was a German legal scholar and judge.
-He served as the 5th president of the Federal Constitutional Court of Germany from 1983 to 1987.
+He joined the 2nd senate of the Federal Constitutional Court of Germany in November 1975.
+He served as the 5th president of the Court from 1983 to 1987.
 Zeidler also served as president of the British-German-Jurists' Association.
+He was married and had a son.